logo for nutrition-and-you.com

 Selection and storage

-Peanuts are available in the markets year around.
-In the store, different forms are available like shelled, unshelled, salted, sweetened etc. Try to buy whole “in shelled” or “with shelled” nuts instead of processed ones.
-They are generally available in the airtight packs as well as in bulk bins.
-The pods should feature compact, off white color, healthy looking shell and uniform in size, and feel heavy in hand.
+Peanuts can be available in the markets year-round.
+In the stores, varieties of, like- shelled, unshelled, salted, and sweetened, can be found for purchase.
+Try to buy unshelled (intact outer shell) nuts instead of processed ones.
+They are generally available in airtight packs and bulk bins.
+The pods should feature compact, off-white color healthy-looking shell, uniform in size, and feel heavy in hand.
 They should be free from cracks, mold, and spots and free of rancid smell.

-Unshelled or with shell peanuts can be placed in cool dry place for many months, whereas shelled (without the shell) nuts should be placed inside airtight container and kept in the refrigerator to avoid them turn rancid.
+Unshelled groundnuts can be placed in a cool, dry place for many months, whereas shelled (without the shell) nuts should be placed inside an airtight container and kept in the refrigerator to avoid them turn rancid.

-• Peanut is usually eaten on its own, by cracking them with firm pressure between fingers or using nut cracker machine.
-The nuts can also be enjoyed by roasting, salted or sweetened.
+• Peanut kernels usually eaten as is, by cracking them with firm pressure between fingers or using clippers, or nutcracker machine.
+The nuts can also be enjoyed roasted, boiled, salted, or sweetened.

 • They are nutty, yet pleasantly sweet in taste.
-Roasting enhances the taste, antioxidants levels like p-coumaric acid and helps remove toxic aflatoxin.
+Roasting enhances taste, augments antioxidants levels like p-coumaric acid, and helps remove toxic aflatoxin.

-• Roasted and crushed nuts often sprinkled over salads, desserts, particularly sundaes and other ice cream based preparations.
+• Roasted and crushed kernels often sprinkled over salads, desserts, particularly sundaes and other dairy-based preparations.

-• Peanut “chutney” or paste, made from peanuts, chili peppers, salt, coriander leaves, garlic and mustard seeds, is a popular preparation among south Indian, Sri Lanka region.
+• Peanut “chutney” or paste, made from these nuts, chili peppers, salt, coriander leaves, garlic and mustard seeds, is a popular dip among South Indian, Sri Lankan regions.

 Safety profile

 Peanut allergy is a type of hypersensitivity response in some people to food substances prepared using these nuts.
-The resultant over-reaction of the immune system may lead to severe physical symptoms like vomiting, pain abdomen, swelling of lips and throat leading to breathing difficulty, chest congestion and death.
+The resultant over-reaction of the immune system may manifest as severe physical symptoms like vomiting, stomach pain, swelling of lips and throat leading to breathing difficulty, chest congestion, and sometimes death.
 It is, therefore, advised to avoid any food preparations that contain peanut products in these individuals.

-Peanuts are one of the crops that are susceptible to fungal (mold) infection, especially by aflatoxin producing member aspergillus flavus.
-Aflatoxin is a very powerful and dangerous known carcinogen that may cause liver cirrhosis and cancer.
-Roasting helps to reduce the toxin levels in these nuts and thus offers some protection against aflatoxin.
-(Disclaimer)
+Peanuts are one of the crops that easily susceptible to fungal (mold) infection, especially by Aspergillus flavus which produces aflatoxin.
+Aflatoxin is a potent and dangerous known carcinogen that may cause liver cirrhosis and cancer.
+Roasting helps reduce toxin levels in these nuts and thus offers some protection against aflatoxin.
+(Medical disclaimer).

-Further Reading: Refer Stanford Medicine cancer center information page-
+1. Refer Stanford Medicine cancer center information page-Nutrition to reduce cancer risk.